-I tend to prune my bush roses every few years.
+I tend to prune my shrub bush roses every few years.
 I whack them right to the ground and let them start all over again.
-Otherwise, they "fight" me back with their thorns.
-There are however techniques for pruning big shrub roses
+Otherwise, they “fight” me back with their thorns.

 Hybrid tea roses are pruned right after they finish their blooms and the research I’m familiar with suggests you cut off about a foot of stem below the spent bloom to encourge new growth and the next flush of blooms (you should get three separate bloom flushes on a hybrid tea rose.